Sebastianhju/Runeterra-5e/2.0/Rares.md

 **Wisdom of Ages**: When rolling damage for your cantrips you can add your spell casting modifier to the damage.

-_You gain +1 to spell attack rolls and saving throws_
+_You gain +1 to you spell attack rolls and spell save DC_

 ---